 A gold mask on my absent face

-And this bird I have breathes
+And this bird I have

 Like a wind sweeping from tree to tree,

-Shakes the seven tall ebony Pharaohs
+Shakes seven great ebony Pharaohs

-Simulating the last torment
+Simulating the ultimate torment

 And its eternity